Adjusting for informative cluster size in pseudo-value based regression approaches with clustered time to event data: Introduction

 Moreover, the event history data may be correlated among subjects belonging to distinct clusters, and the cluster size could be potentially informative.
 This is fairly common in dental studies when data are collected on all available teeth, where the teeth in a patient's (cluster) mouth are correlated due to shared behavioral and genetic patterns, and the number of surviving or available teeth is indicative of the patient's oral health.
 Several methodological papers \citep{hoffman2001, williamson2003, wang2011, nevalainen2014, seaman2014} have shown that failure to adjust for informative cluster size (ICS) leads to potentially invalid results.
 This has not been widely recognized in medical research.
 Moreover, for population-level inference, these papers propose inverse cluster size reweightings to adjust for ICS.
+Bakoyannis and colleagues \cite{bakoyannis2020, bakoyannis2022} (and the references stated therein) provide a recent review of the analysis of cluster-correlated multistate models.
+Using the inverse cluster size reweighting, they proposed nonparametric marginal estimators \cite{bakoyannis2020} and two-sample tests \cite{bakoyannis2020, bakoyannis2022} for the transition and state occupation probabilities that adjusts for ICS.
+However, their methods is inapplicable when inference about the association of a set of covariates and the transition outcomes is the object of the analysis.
 In this paper, we give novel insights into the problem of ICS, especially, in the context of pseudo-value regression for cluster-correlated multistate models.
 This in turn provides novel extensions of the pseudo-value regression in clustered data with ICS (and also informative intra-cluster group (ICG) size).

 The regression analysis proceeds by obtaining jackknife pseudo-values that are based on nonparametric estimates of a marginal function of a multistate process.
 Subsequently, the pseudo-values are used as the responses in a generalized estimating equation (GEE) to conduct inference based on available covariates.
 For noninformative cluster sizes, the pseudo-value regression \cite{logan2011} was extended to model the cumulative incidence of transplant-related mortality as a function of patient and transplant characteristics.
 Adjusting for ICS in the context of the pseudo-value regression is generally not so obvious since such adjustments should be considered in two steps: (i) estimation of the marginal function and (ii) estimating equations for the regression analysis.
 This leads to four possible strategies for ICS adjustment - no reweightings in either step, reweighting in the first step alone, reweighting in the second step alone, and reweightings in both steps.
 We study the appropriate strategies for ICS adjustments leading to accurate methods for the regression analysis.
 We provide theoretical arguments and simulation studies to justify these methods.